Best Medicare Supplement Plans in Oregon (2026)

 Assess Your Health Care Needs

-Do you travel frequently?
-How often do you see doctors?
 More coverage costs more monthly but saves money when you need care.
-If you have ongoing conditions requiring regular treatment, higher monthly premiums often cost less overall through lower out-of-pocket costs.
+If you have ongoing conditions requiring regular treatment, higher monthly premiums can cost less overall due to lower out-of-pocket costs.

 2. 2